The Practical Guide to Working with a Doula

 The booking process

-• Your estimated due date (to make sure we still have room for another family due around that time, since we accept a limited number of birth clients each month)
+• Your estimated due date (to make sure we still have room for another family due around that time, since we accept a limited number of birth doula clients each month)

 • Where you live and your intended birth place (to make sure we serve your area)